liviumo/trestle-example/md_ex-cd/CMS/ex-prof/CM.8.2.2.md

 <!-- Note that the list of rules under ### Rules: is read-only and changes will not be captured after assembly to JSON -->

-Req CP.9.1 is implemented using the Disaster Recovery procedure for the CMS component.
+Req CM.8.2.2 is implemented using ITinv tool to  maintain an accurate inventory for CMS component.

 ### Implementation Status: implemented